Typewriter: IBM Selectric

-A variation known as "Correcting Selectrics" introduced a correction feature, where a sticky tape in front of the carbon film ribbon could remove the black-powdered image of a typed character, eliminating the need for little bottles of white dab-on correction fluid and for hard erasers that could tear the paper.
+A variation known as "Correcting Selectrics" introduced a correction feature, later imitated by competing machines, where a sticky tape in front of the carbon film ribbon could remove the black-powdered image of a typed character, eliminating the need for little bottles of white dab-on correction fluid and for hard erasers that could tear the paper.
 These machines also introduced selectable "pitch" so that the typewriter could be switched between pica type (10 characters per inch) and elite type (12 per inch), even within one document.
-Even so, all Selectrics were monospaced – each character and letterspace was allotted the same width on the page, from a capital "W" to a period.
+Even so, all Selectrics were monospaced—each character and letterspace was allotted the same width on the page, from a capital "W" to a period.
 IBM did produce a successful typebar-based machine with five levels of proportional spacing, called the IBM Executive.

 The only fully electromechanical Selectric Typewriter with fully proportional spacing and which used a Selectric type element was the expensive Selectric Composer, which was capable of right-margin justification (typing each line twice was required, once to calculate and again to print) and was considered a typesetting machine rather than a typewriter.
-Composer typeballs physically resembled those of the Selectric typewriter but were not interchangeable.In addition to its electronic successors, the Magnetic Tape Selectric Composer (MT/SC), the Mag Card Selectric Composer, and the Electronic Selectric Composer, IBM also made electronic typewriters with proportional spacing using the Selectric element that were considered typewriters or word processors instead of typesetting machines.
+Composer typeballs physically resembled those of the Selectric typewriter but were not interchangeable.

+In addition to its electronic successors, the Magnetic Tape Selectric Composer (MT/SC), the Mag Card Selectric Composer, and the Electronic Selectric Composer, IBM also made electronic typewriters with proportional spacing using the Selectric element that were considered typewriters or word processors instead of typesetting machines.

 The first of these was the relatively obscure Mag Card Executive, which used 88-character elements.
 Later, some of the same typestyles used for it were used on the 96-character elements used on the IBM Electronic Typewriter 50 and the later models 65 and 85.

-By 1970, as offset printing began to replace letterpress printing, the Composer would be adapted as the output unit for a typesetting system.
+By 1970, as offset printing began to replace letterpress printing, the Composer would be adapted as the output unit for a phototypesetting system.
 The system included a computer-driven input station to capture the key strokes on magnetic tape and insert the operator's format commands, and a Composer unit to read the tape and produce the formatted text for photo reproduction.